1. Get Stronger Passwords

 2. Regularly Update the Software You Use

 Software is updated for many reasons, whether for performance updates, feature additions, or visual improvements.
 The most critical reason for updates, however, is to solve security issues.
-Vulnerabilities are dime a dozen in most modern software, and often times a large number of them go undetected prior to digital release.
-Even if detected prior to initial release, other updates to the product could create or unearth new vulnerabilities.
+Vulnerabilities are dime a dozen in most modern software, and often a large number of them go undetected before digital release.
+Even if detected before initial release, other updates to the product could create or unearth new vulnerabilities.
 Regularly updating all of the software on your computer is a simple way to ensure you’re protected, at least at a basic level.

 3. Keep an Eye Out for Phishing Emails/Texts/Calls

 Everyone thinks that they can spot malicious emails in their inbox, however the fact that 78% of organizations fell victim to a phishing attack in 2017 says differently.
-Often times, phishing attacks are carried out in a way that the attackers spoof a company that the victim is familiar with.
+Often, phishing attacks are carried out in a way that the attackers spoof a company that the victim is familiar with.
 Phishing used to be effectively confined to email.
 However, with the rise of mixed media messaging (MMS), attackers have taken to text messaging targets.
-In fact, just this morning I received a text pretending to be Wells Fargo, who I don’t have an account with.
-I just deleted the text and went about my morning, but people often click on that link and effectively hand the hackers their personal data on a silver platter.
+Just this morning, I received a text pretending to be Wells Fargo, who I don’t have an account with.
+I just deleted the text and went about my morning, but people often click on that link and effectively hand the hackers their data on a silver platter.